hugo-roy-slvn/Hugo-Roy/audio-projects/esp_iir_filter/README.md

 - Separation of hardware abstraction (I²S) and DSP logic
 - GPIO switch interrupt-based control

-This structure makes it an excellent base for embedded audio experiments:
+This structure makes it a base for embedded audio experiments:
 EQs, filters, crossovers, and DSP demonstrations.

 ---